Nature Camp is not just for kids. We also have a environmental education summer camp Adult Session.

 Join us for an exciting environmental education experience for grown ups in the cool green mountains of the George Washington National Forest of Virginia.
 The five-day session features classroom lectures, field studies and craft projects.
 Classes are typically one or two hours in duration with most of the time spent outdoors or in hands-on activities.
 Structure is informal, with questions and input from other instructors and attendees encouraged.
 Our volunteer instructors include several former campers who are now professionals in the sciences.
 Field investigations will be complemented by discussions, workshops, and several craft activities.

-Registration for Adult Session 2024 will open in late March.
+Registration for Adult Session 2024 is now open.
 You may register online or by downloading, printing, and mailing a paper application by clicking the link below.

 Register Now